-As a service to the residents of Callaway County, the College sponsors dual enrollment with selected county high schools.
-Through dual enrollment, high school seniors have the opportunity to complete college level courses on the Westminster campus.
-Admission into this program is restricted to high school honor students.
-Enrollment is limited to one course per semester on a space available basis.
+Through dual enrollment, high school juniors and seniors have the opportunity to complete college level courses on the Westminster campus.
+Admission into this program is restricted to high school junior and senior level students with a cumulative GPA of 3.0 or higher.
+Enrollment is limited to two courses (maximum of eight hours) per semester on a space available basis, and excludes developmental courses and courses for which necessary prerequisites have not been met.
 Those interested in dual enrollment should make arrangements with the appropriate secondary school officials and, in consultation with them, identify a course for study.
-They then make an appointment with the Associate Academic Dean in Westminster

-Hall.
-Tuition for the dual enrollment program is \$25 per credit hour.
-Information about dual enrollment is available from the Office of Academic Affairs.
+They then make an appointment with the Associate Dean of Faculty in Westminster Hall.
+Tuition for the dual enrollment program is \$100 per credit hour.
+Information about dual enrollment is available from the